 Set a

-value in vh units for the dropdown menu to prevent it from expanding beyond the viewport, and set it tooverflow-y: auto;
+max-heightvalue in vh units for the dropdown menu to prevent it from expanding beyond the viewport, and set it tooverflow-y: auto;, this will make it’s contents scrollable vertically.Thank you again, this worked perfectly as well!
+Really appreciated

 Hey Ivan,